Here is a list of supplies that I love to use - the supplies that I use all the time. I hope that it helps you to see everything in one place.

 And I still use my Arbor Press for some occasional things that won't go through the Cricut or my Sizzix machines.
 If you are going to make a lot of little houses by hand and want some help with cutting out windows and doors this is the way to go.
 These are the dies I use for windows and doors.
 You can read about it in this post on how to cut out windows and doors on little houses.

-Craft Mat
+Cutting Mat

 My favorite mat for regular crafting - painting and gluing - is the Tim Holtz Glass Media Mat.
 I like it because it is glass and easy to clean.

-Craft knife
+Craft Knife

 I love this ergonomic craft knife.